manoharreddyporeddy/software-development-and-jobs/README.md

 -----------------------------------------------

 # fan out/ fan in
-the code can fan out and call various Activity Functions wait for them all to complete, and then allow you to sum the results (fan in)
+the code can fan out and call various Activity Functions (tasks = durableOrchestrationContext.CallFunctionAsync) wait for them all to complete (await Task.WhenAll), and then allow you to sum the results (fan in) (tasks.Sum(t => t.Result))
 -----------------------------------------------